MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 If your app were published live (with an actual `start_url`), the Bing search engine could now identify it as a candidate for [automatic packaging and submission to the Microsoft Store](./microsoft-store.md) as an installable Windows 10 app.
 Just make sure that your manifest includes the [*Quality signals for Progressive Web Apps*](https://blogs.windows.com/msedgedev/2018/02/06/welcoming-progressive-web-apps-edge-windows-10/#4UOdrDJj3124VIkc.97) that Bing will be scanning for:

- - name
+ - `name`

- - description
+ - `description`

- - at least one icon larger than 512px square
+ - At least one icon 512px square or larger (to ensure an image source of sufficient resolution for auto-generating you app's splash screen, store listing, tile image, etc.)

  ...in addition to being [HTTPS](#https), using [service workers](#service-workers), complying with [Microsoft Store Policies](https://docs.microsoft.com/en-us/legal/windows/agreements/store-policies).